f5devcentral/xcedgedemoguide/README.rst

 Create mK8s resource
 ------------------------------------------------------------

 First of all, we will need to create a managed Kubernetes (mK8s) cluster.
-To do that, log into the Console and navigate to the **Cloud and Edge Sites** service.
+To do that, log into the Console and navigate to the **Multi-Cloud Network Connect** service.

 .. figure:: ./assets/mk8s-create_0.png